Newriver Reit (LON:NRR) Rating Reiterated by Peel Hunt

-Peel Hunt reissued their buy rating on shares of Newriver Reit (LON:NRR) in a research report sent to investors on Tuesday, ThisIsMoney.Co.Uk reports.
+Newriver Reit (LON:NRR)‘s stock had its “buy” rating restated by equities research analysts at Peel Hunt in a research note issued on Thursday, LSE.Co.UK reports.
+They presently have a GBX 200 ($2.61) price target on the real estate investment trust’s stock.
+Peel Hunt’s price objective points to a potential downside of 5.21% from the stock’s previous close.

-A number of other brokerages have also weighed in on NRR.
-Berenberg Bank decreased their target price on Newriver Reit from GBX 248 ($3.24) to GBX 220 ($2.87) and set a hold rating for the company in a research report on Thursday, August 15th.
-Liberum Capital reaffirmed a buy rating on shares of Newriver Reit in a research report on Friday, September 27th.
-Two analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-Newriver Reit presently has a consensus rating of Buy and a consensus target price of GBX 235 ($3.07).
+Other equities analysts have also recently issued reports about the company.
+Berenberg Bank reduced their price target on Newriver Reit from GBX 248 ($3.24) to GBX 220 ($2.87) and set a “hold” rating for the company in a research report on Thursday, August 15th.
+Peel Hunt reiterated a “buy” rating and issued a GBX 200 ($2.61) price target on shares of Newriver Reit in a research report on Tuesday.
+Finally, Liberum Capital reiterated a “buy” rating on shares of Newriver Reit in a research report on Thursday.
+Two investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
+The company has a consensus rating of “Buy” and a consensus target price of GBX 228 ($2.98).

 Newriver Reit Company Profile